Bulletproof Compliance Docs for Field Teams

 | Visit notes | Context and exceptions were captured | Teams avoid relying on memory later |

-The customer, site contact, or receiving party needs to confirm the work was accepted, reviewed, or completed to expectation.
-Without that step, you're still arguing from your own notes.
+This piece isn’t optional.
+The customer, site contact, or receiving party must confirm the work was accepted or completed to expectations.
+Without that, you’re arguing from notes.
 With it, you have closure.

 What sales leaders should demand

-- Verifiable: It's tied to real activity, not reconstructed after the fact.
+- Verifiable: tied to real activity, not reconstructed later

 Why Your Old System Is Costing You Money